What do school governors do?

-If you are interested in becoming a governor you can find out more at http://www.oxfordshire.gov.uk/cms/public-site/school-governors or contact the school for more information.
+If you are interested in becoming a governor you can find out more at https://www.oxfordshire.gov.uk/cms/public-site/school-governors or contact the school for more information.
 There is currently a vacancy for a Parent Governor.
 If you are interested please contact the Clerk to the Governors for further information.

 Current Governing Body

 Robert Evans is a Co-Opted Governor and holds the post of Chair of the Governing Body.
-His current term of office expires in 2018.
-He currently sits on the committees for Finance & Personnel and Premises.
+His current term of office expires in 2023.
+He currently sits on the committees for Finance & Personnel, Premises and Curriculum.

-Stuart Bates is a Parent Governor and holds the post of Vice Chair to the Governing Body.
-His current term of office expires in 2020.
+Stuart Bates is a Co-Opted Governor and holds the post of Vice Chair to the Governing Body.
+His current term of office expires in 2024.
 He currently sits on committees for Finance & Personnel.
-Stuart has expressed a pecuniary interest, his wife Charlotte Bates is employed by the school as an Administrative Assistant.

 Anita Leech – Headteacher

-As Headteacher Anita forms part of the Governing Body.
-Her current term of office expires in 2018.
+As Headteacher Anita forms part of the Governing Body (ex officio).
 She currently sits on committees for Finance & Personnel, Premises and Curriculum.

-Alison Bannerman is a Parent Governor.
-Her current term of office expires 2020.
+Sarah Shaw is a Parent Governor.
+Her current term of office expires 2022.
 She currently holds the position of our Safeguarding Governor.

-Louise Allen is a Parent Governor.
-Her current term of office expires in 2017.
-She currently sits on the Curriculum and Premises committees.
+Rebecca Tolley is a Parent Governor.
+Her current term of office expires in 2025.

 Register of Business Interests (as declared)